 Author image

-Marketing Executive Jade has a gift: her writing is both brilliantly clever and effortlessly funny.
-She's a Marketing Executive who puts her all into every project, and it shows.
-Not just in the stellar copy she crafts, but also in the extra effort she always gives, both to her team and clients.
+Marketing Strategist Jade has a gift: her writing is both brilliantly clever and effortlessly funny.
+She's a Marketing Strategist who puts her all into every project, and it shows.
+Not just in the in-depth strategies she creates, but also in the extra effort she always gives, both to her team and clients.
 With her keen sense of humour and straight-to-the-point style, Jade truly makes our team shine and our content stands out.
 Beyond her talent, it's her genuine kindness and unwavering dedication that endears her to everyone.
 In many ways, she's the heartbeat of our team, bringing life and laughter to everything she touches.

-Published: January 26 2023
+Published: January 26, 2023

 Want to boost your CLV?